this-is-angular/ngrx-essentials-course/docs/chapter-9.md

+---
-# Building a real application
+title: "Chapter 9: Building a real application"
+sidebar_position: 9
+---

 ## What makes a real WebApp?